tiefenthaler/uv-datascience-project-template/docs/api/autoencoder.md

 # Autoencoder

 The LitAutoEncoder is a PyTorch Lightning module designed for unsupervised learning tasks.
 It consists of an encoder and a decoder network.
+The autoencoder's role in the project is to learn a compressed, dense representation of the input data (encoding) and then reconstruct the input data from this representation (decoding).
+This process helps in understanding the underlying structure of the data and is useful for tasks like anomaly detection, data denoising, and dimensionality reduction.

 ## Key Features